NVIDIA/DeepLearningExamples/PyTorch/Segmentation/MaskRCNN/README.md

 For more information, refer to the [TensorFloat-32 in the A100 GPU Accelerates AI Training, HPC up to 20x](https://blogs.nvidia.com/blog/2020/05/14/tensorfloat-32-precision-format/) blog post.

 TF32 is supported in the NVIDIA Ampere GPU architecture and is enabled by default.

+### Performance Optimizations

+[MLPerf Training](https://mlcommons.org/en/training-normal-11/) is an [ML Commons](https://mlcommons.org/en/) benchmark that measures how fast systems can train models to a target quality metric.
+MaskRCNN is one of the MLPerf training benchmarks which is improved every year.
+Some of the performance optimizations used in MLPerf can be introduced to this repository easily to gain significant training speedup.
+[Here](https://github.com/mlcommons/training_results_v1.1/tree/main/NVIDIA/benchmarks/maskrcnn/implementations/pytorch) is NVIDIA's MLPerf v1.1 submission codebase.

+Listed below are some of the performance optimization tricks applied to this repository:

+- Prefetcher: [PyTorch CUDA Streams](https://pytorch.org/docs/stable/generated/torch.cuda.Stream.html) are used to fetch the data required for the next iteration during the current iteration to reduce dataloading time before each iteration.
+- pin_memory: Setting pin_memory can speed up host to device transfer of samples in dataloader.
+More details can be found in [this blog](https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/).
+- Hybrid Dataloader: Some dataloading is done on the CPU and the rest is on the GPU.
+- FusedSGD: Replace SGD with Apex FusedSGD for training speedup.
+- Native DDP: Use PyTorch [DistributedDataParallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
+- Native NHWC: Switching from channels first (NCHW) memory format to NHWC (channels last) gives [better performance](https://docs.nvidia.com/deeplearning/performance/dl-performance-convolutional/index.html#tensor-layout).

+Increasing the local batch size and applying the above tricks gives ~2x speedup for end-to-end training time on 8 DGX A100s when compared to the old implementation.

 ## Setup
 The following sections list the requirements in order to start training the Mask R-CNN model.